-Our board certified surgeons treat and manage the entire spectrum of heart defects—from the most common to the most rare and complex.
-They are responsible for developing many novel techniques that improve survival rates and quality of life for patients with heart defects that were once untreatable.
+Our board-certified surgeons treat and manage the entire spectrum of heart defects—from common to rare and complex.
+They are responsible for developing many novel techniques that improve survival rates and quality of life for children with heart defects that were once untreatable.

-Whether we meet through diagnosis of your child’s heart defect at birth, or through a pediatrician, cardiologist or primary care referral, we are ready to serve your family’s healthcare needs for as long as you need us.
+Whether we meet through the diagnosis of your child’s heart condition at birth or through a pediatrician, cardiologist or primary care referral, we are ready to serve your family’s healthcare needs for as long as you need us.

-Heart defects come in so many shapes and sizes that no two patients are exactly the same.
+Heart defects come in so many shapes and sizes.
+No two patients are exactly the same.
 Your loved one’s condition may be very simple or it may require complex care performed in stages.
 Either way, we help parents and caregivers understand each step in a customized care plan, and we embrace each family as a valued part of the healthcare team.

 Families affected by congenital heart disease linked to their genetic traits can also seek guidance from our Cardiovascular Genetic Counseling Program to determine whether future children or other family members may be at risk for the same disorder.

 Riley at IU Health offers a fully-integrated program to care for children and adults with congenital heart disease.
 Our people and resources are organized and ready to provide a rare level of coordinated care at one of the nation’s top destinations for acute care.

 Your child’s cardiac healthcare team has world-class specialists trained in cardiovascular and cardiothoracic surgery, cardiac anesthesiologists, imaging technicians, congenital cardiologists, cardiovascular intensive care specialists and many other who specialize in working with heart defects and thoracic conditions.

 This includes a team of dedicated cardiovascular nurses that place Riley at IU Health among the top 5 percent of hospitals in the United States for nursing quality, safety and patient satisfaction as conferred by Magnet status.